Published By Janet Gershen-Siegel at November 2nd, 2018

 So, how do you see marketing?
 Revenue center or necessary evil expenditure?

-Our following life-changing tip concerns having a good accounts receivable system.
+Our following tip concerns having a good accounts receivable system.
 Remember tip #10?
 Protecting your company from false bills is one side of the finances equation.
 And the other side is getting paid.
 Constant Contact took on this issue head on.

 What impressed us was how they clearly were speaking directly to the small business owner with their article.
 It wasn’t about hiring a flock of experts (although having a team was highly recommended).
 And it wasn’t even about buying expensive software to handle this task.